scalawithcats/scala-with-cats/src/pages/adt/index.md

 # Algebraic Data Types and Structural Recursion

 In this section we'll see our first example of a programming strategy: **algebraic data types**.
+Any data we can describe using logical ands and logical ors is an algebraic data type.
+Once we recognize an algebraic data type we get two things for free:

+- the Scala representation of the data; and
+- a **structural recursion** skeleton to transform the algebraic data type into any other type.

+The key point is this: from an implementation independent representation of data we can automatically derive most of the interesting implementation specific facets of working with that data.
-Algebraic data types are the main way of representing data in functional programming languages.
-We'll start with some examples of data, discuss the common structure we can extract, and then get into the details of using algebraic data types in Scala.

-We'll then turn to **structural recursion**, which provides a way to transform algebraic data types.
+We'll start with some examples of data, from which we'll extract the common structure that motivates algebraic data types.
+We then look at their representation in Scala 2 and Scala 3.
+We'll then turn to structural recursion, to transform algebraic data types.
+We'll finish by looking at the algebra of algebraic data types, which is interesting but not essential.

-The point: from description of data the follow to represent and transform follows.

 ## Some Examples of Data